BertvanderVeen/GLM-workshop/README.md

 <!--
-separate r packages in "we will use' and "might be useful"? add a table of example data for each presentation, after the "data" slide I will start with the suggestions from isabella
-Then think if those can be incorporated in the rest of the material then find examples beyond ecology think about the hypothesis testing
+separate r packages in "we will use' and "might be useful"? add a table of example data for each presentation, after the "data" slide then find examples beyond ecology think about the hypothesis testing
 Generally, I should swap to short exercises first + discussion, and a longer exercise after that?